delboy1978uk/PHPBitcoin/README.md

 $btc->getUtilityApi();
 $btc->getWalletApi();
 ```
-Each API has docblock comments from the actual API, so you should get nice code completion.
+Each API has docblock comments from the documentation, so you should get nice code completion.
 However the actual Bitcoin API docs can be found at https://bitcoin.org/en/developer-reference#rpc-quick-reference

 ##Usage in ZF2